isomerpages/sndgo-corp/_combating-covid-19/Digital Contact Tracing.md

 Tapping their TT App or TT Token at a SafeEntry Gateway device.
 With SafeEntry, we can log the individuals' entry and exit times to a location to have a complete picture of how far the virus can spread and allow the health authorities to understand the virus transmission better.

-For information on SafeEntry at public transport nodes, click [here](/safeentrytransportnodes).
+Click on the link for information on [SafeEntry at public transport nodes](/safeentrytransportnodes).

 # TraceTogether Programme